 Over more than 30 years of practice, Mark Bunnell has built a reputation for thoughtful design of streetscapes, imaginative public places and campus landscapes.
 His work focuses on enhancing sense of place, strengthening social fabric, and preserving ecologically sensitive and historic landscapes.
-Environmental stewardship has been a touchstone of his work, and he brings a thorough understanding of sustainable design techniques to every project.
+Environmental stewardship has been a touchstone of his work.

 Mr. Bunnell is a magna cum laude graduate of the University of Oregon.
 He has lectured for courses at Columbia University and other institutions on the subject of sustainable site design.
 He also teaches a course in Landscape Design History for the New York Botanical Garden.